kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

 ## Proposal

-Add a new `pid` resource type that can be specified under `spec.resources.limits` in the Pod specification.
-When set, the effective PID limit is `min(podPidsLimit, pod.spec.resources.limits.pid)` — the Pod can only restrict further, not exceed the node limit.
+Add a new `pids` resource type that can be specified under `spec.resources.limits` in the Pod specification.
+When set, the effective PID limit is `min(podPidsLimit, pod.spec.resources.limits.pids)` — the Pod can only restrict further, not exceed the node limit.

 ### API Changes
 Extend the Pod specification to support PID limits: